PSV-103

 The communicator should possess the following equipment when reporting for duty:

-2. Gain antenna with magnetic mount and 15 feet of cable to PL259 connector or Push- up or section assembled 15 to 20 foot mast antenna and cable.
+- Gain antenna with magnetic mount and 15 feet of cable to PL259 connector or push-up or section assembled 15 to 20 foot mast antenna and cable.

-4. Battery complements for at least 12 hours of operation with Anderson Power Poles.
+- Battery/batteries capable of at least 12 hours of operation preferably with Anderson Power Pole connectors for compatibility.

 That concludes tonight’s training.
 Are there any questions, comments or suggested additions to this material?